fschuttegithub/KanbanDragAndDropModule/README.md

 ## Kanban Drag & Drop

-The Kanban Drag & Drop widget provides an interactive board where users can move cards between lanes.
+This widget provides an interactive board where users can move cards between lanes.
 It is designed for Mendix web apps and supports customizable lane headers, card content, and smooth drag-and-drop interactions.

 ## Features

-- This widget supports drag and drop of cards between lanes.
+- Enables drag and drop of cards between lanes.
 - Lanes and cards are fully configurable through Mendix data sources.
 - Actions following the drop can be configured in a drop microflow.
 - The layout of lanes can be customized, including lane width, optional bottom sections, and empty-lane sections.